ClickCease

 Example order form and service order page in Zendo's client portal

-All of this can be tied together with a whole Service Catalog as our bow.
-Although optional, since you can link from the buttons on your website directly to each service’s checkout and make things even more smooth, a Service Catalog is a nice add-on to your client portal specifically.
+Although optional, since you can link from the buttons on your website directly to each service’s checkout and make things even more smooth, a Storefront is a nice add-on to your client portal specifically.

-Example Service Catalog in Zendo
+Example Storefront in Zendo

 Why?